 It should be noted that the implementation of resource efficiency measures can mitigate not only environmental risks and impacts but also social ones (e.g. water efficiency measures in water-stressed areas will contribute to mitigating water scarcity risks for local communities).

-During the process to identify potential resource-efficiency improvements at an investee, consideration should be given to the following:
+During the process of identifying potential resource efficiency improvements at an investee business, consideration should be given to the following: